thunderbird/developer-docs/thunderbird-development/codebase-overview/address-book.md

 Conversion from a key/value dictionary to vCard should not result in any data loss.
 In the other direction data loss is possible.
 {% endhint %}

-To see exactly what fields are converted and what they are converted to, see `typeMap` in VCardUtils.jsm.
+To see exactly what fields are converted and what they are converted to, see `typeMap` in VCardUtils.sys.mjs.